 - Start investing

-Finally, it is important to note that that Sukuk funds are part of a broader category known as halal funds.
+Finally, it is important to note that Sukuk funds are part of a broader category known as halal funds.